 FL24 has an open port for user supplied endstations.
 FL24 covers the entire wavelength range of FLASH2.
 It offers a KB bending mirror system and a split-and-delay unit for XUV-XUV pump-probe experiments.

 FL26 features the permanent end station REMI - a reaction microscope from R. Moshammer's group at MPIK Heidelberg.

 |Photon Beam Parameters|

-The deadline for the next call for proposals for FLASH is on 1 July 2022.
+The deadline for the next call for proposals for FLASH is not yet defined.